 The area south of the Faroe Islands

-The Danish Government stated already in 1985 by notice in "Statstidende" the preliminary extent of the continental shelf off Faroe Islands.
-This designation comprises an area inside the 200 nautical mile limit - approximately equivalent to the now agreed shelf and fishery limits - as well as an area on the Faroe plateau south of the Faroe Islands.
-The Danish designation was made shortly after similar designations had been published by United Kingdom and Ireland for the same area.
-Subsequently on 9 May 1985 also Iceland announced a shelf designation overlapping the other countries designated areas.
+Already in 1985, a designation of the continental shelf around the Faroe Islands was published in the official gazette of the Kingdom of Denmark (“Statstidende”).
+This concerned an area of the continental shelf where the exploitation of raw materials etc. would require a license from the proper authorities in the Kingdom.
+This designation covered an area inside the 200 nautical mile limit – approximately equivalent to the now agreed-upon shelf and fishery limits – as well as an area on the Faroe-Rockall Plateau south of the Faroe Islands.
+The Danish designation was made shortly after the United Kingdom and Ireland had published designations for the same area.
+Subsequently, on 9 May 1985, Iceland, too, announced a shelf designation overlapping the other countries’ designated areas.

-On Thursday December 2, 2010, the Government of the Kingdom of Denmark and the Government of the Faroes submitted documentation for extended continental shelf outside the 200 nautical mile limit south of the Faroe Islands to the Commission on the Limits of the Continental Shelf (CLCS).
-The claimed area extends 820 nautical miles south of the Faroe Islands and covers an area of c.
-608.000 km2 on the Faroe-Rockall plateau.
+On 2 December 2010, the Government of the Kingdom of Denmark and the Government of the Faroe Islands submitted scientific documentation for an extended continental shelf beyond 200 nautical miles south of the Faroe Islands to the Commission on the Limits of the Continental Shelf (CLCS).
+The documentation, called a submission, was prepared by a task force established in the summer of 2009 with representatives from both Denmark and the Faroe Islands.

 At a meeting in the UN headquarters in New York on 31 March 2011, a delegation with members from Denmark, the Faroe Islands and Greenland presented the limits of the extended continental shelf for the area south of the Faroe Islands.
 At a later stage, the CLCS will establish a sub-commission that will examine the submission.